 Even if you're prepared to be patient with these kinds of investments and hold them for a long time, there's no reliable way of predicting success or measuring risk.
 Their success depends entirely on what other people are prepared to pay for them at the moment you decide to sell.
 If the future market for, say, a painting or a fine wine collection doesn't materialise, you're essentially left with some paint on a canvas or bottles of old fruit that have cost you money, earned you no income during the time you've held onto them and may not even be worth as much as you paid in the first place.
-With an artwork, the artist's personal reputation also has a huge impact on value.
+With an artwork, the artist's personal reputation also has a huge impact on its value.

-The investment sub-committee (ISC) works with the Plan's advisers to recommend to the Trustee board suitable long-term strategies for meeting the Plan's obligations to members.
-This involves ensuring the Plan has a range of investments, which essentially do different tasks.
-Investments like equities aim for long-term growth, while others aim to protect their value within lower-risk investments, like bonds and gilts, and provide a steady income with which to pay members' pensions.
+The investment sub-committee (ISC) works with the Plan's advisers to recommend to the Trustee board suitable investment options for meeting the Plan's obligations to members.
+This involves ensuring the Plan provides a range of investments, which essentially do different tasks.
+Investments like equities (company shares) aim for long-term growth, while others aim to protect their value within lower-risk investments, like bonds and gilts.